dhudhaall/dhudhaall/README.md

 ## Hi there 👋 Its Umar here!.

-I am an experienced Front End Angular, React, Next.js developer with over 7 years of industry experience.
-Extensive experience in angular 2+, React, Next.js HTML, SCSS, CSS, Material UI, Bootstrap, implementing REST and GRAPHQL APIS in front end applications.
+I am an experienced Front End Angular, React, Next.js developer with over 8 years of industry experience.
+Extensive experience in Angular 2+, React, Next.js HTML, SCSS, CSS, Material UI, Bootstrap, implementing REST and GRAPHQL APIS in front end applications.

 🔭 I have solid knowledge in: